UDC-GAC/gem5McPATparse/README.md

 This first version is focused on the compatibility of the output of memory system and core in gem5 with the input of McPAT.
 Thus, other components such as PCIe will be ignored by the moment.

 # References
-[^1]: Fernando Akira Endo.
+*[1]*: [Fernando Akira Endo.
 Génération dynamique de code pour l’optimisation énergétique.
 Architectures Matérielles [cs.AR].
 Université Grenoble Alpes, 2015.
-Français. <NNT : 2015GREAM044>. <tel-01285964> (Appendix A)
+Français. <NNT : 2015GREAM044>. <tel-01285964> (Appendix A)](https://tel.archives-ouvertes.fr/tel-01285964/document)